ArielHorwitz/botroyale/docs/guides/bots/simple_bot.md

 Now our bot will move to a random direction every time.
 However it is also showing some glaring issues: it may kill itself by moving outside the ring of death or onto a pit, and it always ends it's turn with an illegal action.

-> Illegal actions have no penalty except that they end the turn (as if `api.actions.Idle` was used).
+> Illegal actions have no penalty except that they end the turn (as if `botroyale.api.actions.Idle` was used).

 ## Inspecting the state object
 Let's fix some of these issues.
 First we will avoid suicide by checking the ring of death and pits with a new `check_safe` function that we will write.
-Then we will avoid illegal moves by using the `logic.state.State.check_legal_action()` method.
-We will import `api.bots.center_distance` to check our distance from the center of the map.
+Then we will avoid illegal moves by using the `botroyale.logic.state.State.check_legal_action()` method.
+We will import `botroyale.api.bots.center_distance` to check our distance from the center of the map.

 ```python